opennetworkinglab/aether-docs/developer/aiabhw.rst

 Connecting Devices
 ------------------

-Is there already a document on how to configure different devices to work with an Aether SIM card?
+Documenting how to configure different types of devices to work with Aether is work-in-progress.

 Reinstalling AiaB
 -----------------